bitshifter/bitshifter.github.io/_posts/2020-05-07-conditional-compilation-in-rust.md

   `#[cfg(...)]` blocks in every method.
 * The implementation for each architecture is normal code and easy to read.

-However I found a number of downsides to this approach:
+Unfortunately I found a number of downsides to this approach:

-* The interface needs to be duplicated for each implementation - this is mitigated somewhat by ensuring the interface has near 100% test coverage.
+* The interface needs to be duplicated for each implementation - this is mitigated in glam somewhat by ensuring the interface has near 100% test coverage.
 * Documentation also needs to be duplicated for each implementation - this is a bit more annoying Adding additional architectures will start to make the library difficult to maintain due to the above issues